 Periodically, managers must return to this module to update the progress.
 Enter the Current value.
-This allows the entire organization to see how they are performing in regards to respective Manually Tracked Objectives.
+This allows the entire organization to see how they are performing in regard to respective Manually Tracked Objectives.

 Later, these values can be incorporated into custom reports by NorthWest Data Solutions.

 Focusing on Key Performance Indicators with Goals and Objectives

 Key performance indicators, also sometimes called key safety performance indicators have advantages and disadvantages when using them as a data source for setting goals and objectives.
 The following table provides a definition of key performance indicators (safety performance indicators) and some of the advantages and disadvantages of relying upon their data.

 - Measures of safety performance, example: reportable incidents; number of audit findings; loss time injuries etc.